 - Some people are born with a tendency to develop it.

 - In children with infections such as colds, glands within the tummy commonly become inflamed giving them tummy ache.

 - The child may have other symptoms of a cold, such as a runny nose or a sore throat.

-- In older children, symptoms will be similar to those in adults (see under Common Causes section).
+- In older children, symptoms will be similar to those in adults (see separate leaflet on right lower quadrant pain).

 - Babies may get watery diarrhoea and vomiting.